Teddy Getty Gaston: Early life

 Lynch was born in Chicago, Illinois, in 1913.
 She was raised in Greenwich, Connecticut.
 She moved to New York City to become a singer and worked at a supper club for $25 a week.

+Gaston is a Harcum College, Alumna, 1929.

 Life with John Paul Getty

-While singing at a nightclub in New York in 1935, Lynch met J. Paul Getty.
-The two start dating.
+While singing at a nightclub in New York in 1935, Lynch met J. Paul Getty, and the two started dating.
 Lynch wanted to be an opera singer and Getty paid for her lessons.
 The couple married in Rome, Italy, in 1939.

 Lynch went to England and Italy to study opera and she worked as a journalist for the New York Herald Tribune.
 On the dawn of World War II, Lynch was arrested and held by the Italian Fascist Party and was accused of being a spy.
 She was freed and moved back to the United States in 1942.
 Getty was living in Oklahoma and Lynch chose to reside in Santa Monica, California.
 Lynch had a son with Getty named Timmy, who died aged 12 of a brain tumor.
 Getty was overseas when Timmy died and remained there when the boy was buried at the family's home, now the Getty Villa.

 Lynch and Getty divorced in 1958.
 Lynch was Getty's longest marriage and last wife before his death in 1976.